RaghavVenkat/Serial_Listiner_Game_Controller/README.txt

 4. Extract c# part.
 5. Implement the core logic of the controller ( or just follow the youtube tutorial video).
 6. Build and run the application.
-7. Run the game in paralle to this application.
+7. Run the game in parallel to this application.
 8. That's all!!
 Enjoy Gaming!!

 ;)